American Airlines Flight 132: Incident

-An American Airlines Boeing 727 first officer who was deadheading on the airplane reported that an attendant asked him to help find the cause of the smoke, and concluded that a fire is coming from the cargo compartment.
+An American Airlines Boeing 727 first officer who was deadheading on the airplane reported that an attendant asked him to help find the cause of the smoke, and concluded that a fire was coming from the cargo compartment.
 He inspected the areas through rows 15 and reported that "the area is hot and the floors are beginning to get softer".
 The passengers in row 18, the area most affected, were moved to other seats.
 The captain asked again if the problems were fumes or smoke, the first officer reported that the floors were beginning to get "really soft" and said that they needed to land.
 When the first officer asked the flight attendant who was giving this information, she transferred the interphone to the deadheading first officer.

 The deadheading first officer reported that the flooring in the middle of the aircraft was dropping out slightly, and that the pilot needed to expedite landing the airplane.
 The captain acknowledged the order with "we're gettin' it down now" and began landing the aircraft.
 The first officer in the cockpit requested trucks meeting the aircraft.
 The plane landed safely at Nashville International Airport shortly afterward, and was evacuated on Taxiway T-2.

 After the airplane was evacuated, it was checked by the American Airlines Maintenance Department personnel.
 They opened the cargo compartment and saw little smoke in it.
 A few pieces of cargo were removed and the compartment was closed again.
 When firefighters arrived, the mid cargo compartment was reopened.
 The firefighters saw thick white and black smoke, but no flame.
 Water was sprayed into the compartment, and the firefighters saw steam.

 A firefighter in protective breathing equipment noticed flames in the right rear corner of the compartment, he got out of the compartment and sprayed water into the aft section of the compartment until there were no signs of a fire.
 The floor and cargo area of the aircraft were slightly damaged, but the aircraft was eventually repaired and returned to service.